thurinsen/thurinse.github.io/_posts/2018-12-4-2-This-is-my-blog.md

 ---
 layout: post
-title: This is my blog
+title: Welcome to my Blog!
 ---

-I have created this blog as part of an experiment to test my writing capabilities.
-I originally started on tumblr, but as I suspect that site will die soon I have decided to start something more professional
+In this blog I plan to publish any and all pieces of literary fiction I write, sometimes in German and sometimes in English.